paulk-asert/groovy-data-science/README.md

 Members of each cluster should be similar to each other and different from the members of the other clusters.
 The K represents the number of clusters to find.
+This example uses K-means to look at grouping together similar Whiskey drinks from various distilleries.

 ![Constraint programming](images/whiskey.png)